 Moving your body should be an uplifting and positive experience.
 More online fitness platforms are beginning to embrace body positivity, and show body diversity with their teachers and students.
 Here are my picks for body positive workouts…

 I’m not a gym person.
-This may seem weird coming from someone who works in a gym teaching yoga, Pilates reformer, and other group exercise classes.
+This may seem weird coming from someone who worked in a gym teaching yoga, Pilates reformer, and other group exercise classes for 10 years.
 I just don’t find working out in the gym on a treadmill or on strength machines to be very inspiring.
 It’s totally boring to me.

 I love taking group fitness classes, but I never want to stay at the gym after teaching for hours and I struggle to find classes that fit my schedule.
 At-home workouts are the most convenient option for me right now.